Tony Packo's Cafe

-Tony Packo's Cafe is a restaurant that started in the Hungarian neighborhood of Birmingham, on the east side of Toledo, Ohio, at 1902 Front Street.
+Tony Packo's Cafe is a restaurant chain rooted in the Hungarian neighborhood of Birmingham, on the east side of Toledo, Ohio, at 1902 Front Street.
+Founded in 1932, the restaurant became famous when it was mentioned in several episodes of the 1972–83 *M*A*S*H* television series.
+Dubbed "Toledo's most famous eatery" and "a Toledo institution," it is noted for its signature Hungarian Hot Dog sandwich and large collection of celebrity-signed hot dog buns displayed on its walls.

-Founded in 1932, the restaurant became famous when it was mentioned in several episodes of the 1972-83 M*A*S*H television series.
-Dubbed "Toledo's most famous eatery" and "a Toledo institution", it is noted for its signature sandwich and large collection of hot dog buns signed by celebrities.
+As of 2026, Tony Packo's operates as TP Foods LLC.
+It has four restaurant locations in the greater Toledo area and offers catering services.
+A Packo's line of packaged food products is sold in grocery and retail stores across the United States.